OnzeChain/Researches/Researches/Polkadot research.md

 ## How is the community of Polkadot?

 Polkadot community is big and there are many existing resources for developing and launching dApps on the network.
+Their [website](https://polkadot.network/) is clean and does a good job of explaining the main concepts and terms used in the project.
 However, there is some bad reputation in the community and insecurity surrounding the distribution of DOT supplies.

 ## How is developing on Polkadot?